-When the boat is placed in the water, immediately check around the multisensor for leaks.
+When the boat is placed in the water, immediately check around the sensor for leaks.
 Note that very small leaks may not be readily observed.
 Do not to leave the boat in the water for more than 3 hours before checking it again.
 If there is a small leak, there may be considerable bilge water accumulation after 24 hours.
-If a leak is observed, repeat "Bedding" and "Installing" immediately (see pages 2 and 3).
+If a leak is observed, repeat "Bedding" and "Installing" immediately (page 3).